sirKayAndFriends/PolyFuzz_VST/README.md

 ## Why does it look like that?
 I figured there were two kinds of fuzz - one for hippy boomers and one for miserable gen-X-ers (I am a confused Millennial).
-I designed the vibes in this regard and named the modes after these two contrasting simpsons episodes poking fun at those stereotypes.
+I designed the vibes in this regard and named the modes after these two contrasting simpsons episodes.

 ![homer JAY simpson!](/resources/homer.png)
 ![NARK!](resources/nark.gif)